Carnival / Travelling Shows & Events

 - Electrical notifications are not optional.
 Every show must be inspected to be sure it complies with the Ontario Electrical Safety Code.

 - Only certified products are allowed.
 All rides and equipment must bear the mark of a recognized certification or approval agency.
-A list of marks is available here.
+View a list of marks here.

 - Notification Number.
 Make sure you have the notification number associated with the electrical permit.
 This is your record that an ESA inspection has been scheduled to ensure your event meets provincial safety requirements.
 Any electrical defects must be corrected and reviewed by ESA.